-Tyreek Hill A ‘Puzzling Choice’ For All-Decade Team According To Analyst
+Tyreek Hill A ‘Puzzling Choice’ For All-Decade Team, According To Analyst

 It wasn’t just Hester that beat out “The Cheetah,” either.
 Ted Ginn, Julian Edelman, Antonio Brown, and Travis Benjamin were all arguably better returners than the Chiefs star.
 The analyst believes there were far too many voters who were swayed by the player’s highlight reel rather than looking at the facts of the thing.

-While some people might dismiss the All-Decade team as just an honorific, Smith says this kind of list is used to examine and bolster a player’s case for making the Hall-of-Fame.
+While some people might dismiss the all-decade team as just an honorific title, Smith says this kind of list is used to examine and bolster a player’s case for making the Hall of Fame.
 That’s why the choices of who makes the team and who doesn’t matter.
 He believes choosing Tyreek Hill was a mistake.